 5. A lion and a bridge – Oltenia (Oltenia) and Banaat (Banat)

-Immediately after the Romanian Revolution of 1989, Romania wanted to introduce a new flag and a new coat of arms.
-One of the symbols of the revolution was the flag with a hole in the center where the communist coat of arms had been cut.
-The committee set up a design competition.
-Parliament chose two designs that were eventually combined.
-The combination, the current coat of arms, was approved by the two houses of parliament on September 10, 1992.
+Right after the Romanian Revolution of 1989, Romania wanted to introduce a new flag and coat of arms.
+One of the symbols of the revolution was the flag with a hole in the middle from which the communist coat of arms had been cut out.
+The committee set up a design contest.
+The parliament chose two designs that were eventually combined.
+The combination, the current coat of arms, was approved by the two chambers in parliament on Sept.
+10, 1992.
 The central element in the Romanian coat of arms is the eagle with its cross.
-Traditionally, the eagle appears in the coat of arms of the Argeș County, the town of Pitești and the town of Curtea de Argeș.
-It stands for the “nest of the Bessarabians”.
-The eagle, the symbol of latinity and of a heraldic bird of the first rank, symbolizes courage, determination, soaring to great heights, power and splendor.
-The eagle can also be found in the coat of arms of Transylvania.
-The background is azure blue and symbolizes the heavenly sky.
+Traditionally, the eagle appears in the coat of arms of the Argeș district, of the city of Pitești and of the city of Curtea de Argeș.
+It represents the “nest of the Bessarabians.”
+The eagle, the symbol of latinity and of a heraldic bird of the first rank, symbolizes courage, determination, rising to great heights, power and splendor.
+The coat of arms of Transylvania also features the eagle.
+The background is azure blue and symbolizes the sky sky.
 The eagle holds in its talons the insignia of sovereignty: a scepter and a sword, a scepter because of Michael the Brave who first united the three principalities (1601), and a sword because of Ștefan cel Mare (Stefan the Great), also called Champion of Christ, a ruler of Moldavia (1456-1504).
-On the eagle’s chest there is a shield with the symbols of the historical regions of Romania (Wallachia, Moldavia, Transylvania, Banat and Crișana) but also the two dolphins of the Romanian seacoast.
+On the breast of the eagle there is a shield with the symbols of the historical regions of Romania (Wallachia, Moldova, Transylvania, Banaat and Crișana) but also the two dolphins of the Romanian seacoast.

-Since July 11, 2016, the coat of arms has been adapted with the heraldic representation of the crown of King Carol I. A symbol of its royal past and a sign for the period in 1881 and 1947 when Romania was a de facto and de jure monarchy, ruled by the Hohenzollern-Sigmaringen house by its Romanian branch, founded by Carol I.
+Since July 11, 2016, the coat of arms has been modified with the heraldic representation of the crown of King Carol I. A symbol of his royal past and a sign of the period in 1881 and 1947 when Romania was a de facto and de jure monarchy, ruled by the House of Hohenzollern-Sigmaringen by its Romanian branch, founded by Carol I

 The national anthem of Romania